Mr. John Cooper

 , Cooper earned its first accreditation by the Independent Schools Association of the Southwest (ISAS) in 1998.
 That accreditation was renewed again in 2008.
 The School also holds memberships in the National Association of Independent Schools (NAIS), the National Association of College Admissions Counselors (NACAC), the College Entrance Examination Board (CEEB), and the Education Records Bureau (ERB).

 The campus has expanded in conjunction with the School’s steadily growing student body.
-A capital campaign in 2001 supported the construction of a Middle/Upper School Gymnasium and track, additional fine arts classrooms, and a third middle school science lab.
+Construction on a Middle/Upper School academic building was completed in 1992, and a capital campaign in 2001 supported the construction of a Middle/Upper School Gymnasium and track, additional fine arts classrooms, and a third middle school science lab.
 Additional funding supported the expansion of the Middle/Upper School classroom building; five classrooms, two computer labs, and new guidance and college counseling offices were added.

 A Student Center opened in October, 2005, featuring a dining hall, meeting rooms, and student lounge areas.
 A 38,000 square foot Glenn Performing Arts Center opened in 2008, featuring band, choir, and dance rooms, a 125-seat black box theater, and a 520-seat main stage theater.